avajs/ava/readme.md

 ### Assertion plan

 An assertion plan can be used to ensure a specific number of assertions are made.
- In the most common scenario, it validates that the test did not exit before executing the expected number of assertions.
- It also fails the test if too many assertions are executed (Useful if you have assertions inside callbacks or loops).
+In the most common scenario, it validates that the test didn't exit before executing the expected number of assertions.
+It also fails the test if too many assertions are executed, which can be useful if you have assertions inside callbacks or loops.

 This will result in a passed test: